EL-BID/idbsocialdata-methodology/README.md

 **4. File to building the site**

 - *_bookdown.yml:* It indicates how the Rmarkdown documents will be organized on the site and the folder where the HTML file will be saved (docs).
-- *_output.yml:* Defining a site's style and sharing conditions is done in this section.
-Bookdown allows for different styles, such as the gitbook style, to be implemented.
+- *_output.yml:* This file defines the site's style and sharing conditions.
+Bookdown allows different styles, such as the ***gitbook style***, to be implemented.

 **5. Render**
 To render the site and create the HTML files, you must run the following code, which depends on the style: